kostyaniekrasov/product-list-with-cart/README.md

-# Frontend Mentor - Conference ticket generator solution
+# Frontend Mentor - Product list with cart

-This is a solution to the [Conference ticket generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
+This is a solution to the [Product list with cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents